AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

        Origin : Point := (X => 0);
     end Incorrect;

-There are a few shortcuts that you can use to make the notation more user
+There are a few shortcuts that you can use to make the notation more convenient:
-friendly:

-- To tell the compiler to use the default value for a field, you can use the :ada:`<>` notation.
+- To specify the default value for a component, you can use the :ada:`<>` notation.

-- You can also use the :ada:`|` operator to mention several disjoint components together.
+- You can use the :ada:`|` symbol to give several components the same value.

-- You can use the :ada:`others` qualifier to refer to every field that has not yet been mentionned, provided all those fields have the same type.
+- You can use the :ada:`others` choice to refer to every component that has not yet been specified, provided all those fields have the same type.

-- You can use ranges to refer to ranges of indices in arrays.
+- You can use the range notation :ada:`..` to refer to specify a contiguous sequence of indices in an array.

-However, beware, for array aggregates, as soon as you used named associations, all associations have to be named !
+However, note that as soon as you used a named association, all subsequent components likewise need to be specified with names associations.

 .. code:: ada